 The inevitable presence of risk

-Every firm faces some level of financial risk, and starting a business is a dangerous endeavor.
+Every firm faces some level of financial risk, and starting a business is a dangerous endeavour.
 While some issues can be prepared for, not all financial risks can be managed.
 For instance, stock market volatility, interest rate changes, and even currency fluctuations might have an unanticipated impact on your company.

 We have outlined and explored six main categories of financial hazards: equity risk, legal risk, operational risk, market risk, and liquidity risk.